louiswillems/louiswillems.github.io/_posts/2018-10-23-Predicting price of red wines from SAQ.md

-## 1. Get red wines URLs from SAQ.com
+## 1. Get red wines data from SAQ.com
 <br>
 #### Scrapy vs Beautifulsoup
 Our project is small, the logic is not very complex and we want the job done quickly, so we will use BeautifulSoup to keep our project simple.
 If your project needs more customization such as proxy, data pipeline, then Scrapy might be a better choice.